RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: Results

-Intuitively, models are robust if they recover the main scene despite image corruptions.
-Here, we investigate if the corruption robustness metric faithfully represents model robustness even if corruptions like rain introduce moving objects to the scene.
-To this end, we contrast the robustness score contributions of background and corruption objects, by excluding pixels of objects like rain drops from the score calculation.
-We detect object pixels by taking the value difference $d$ between original and corrupt images, and exclude them if $(1-d)$ is above a detection threshold.
-Threshold 0 detects no rain pixels, matching the vanilla $R^\text{Rain}_\text{EPE}$, while 100 detects all. \Cref{fig:rain_plot} shows the robustness score if rain is excluded from the calculation, along with bars indicating the amount [\%] of excluded pixels.
-Remarkably, the robustness score is stable, \ie varies $\leq$5\%, even for discarding \emph{all} rain pixels, \ie 90\% of all pixels.
-Large robustness scores on rain or snow, \cf \cref{fig:snow_plot}, thus stem from mispredictions in the \emph{periphery} of altered pixels, not from motion predictions on altered pixels.
-As it is dominated by scene-wide effects, our corruption robustness yields stable robustness rankings that make it suited for broad model robustness evaluations.
+In RobustSpring, robustness is defined as \emph{stability} of predictions under corrupted inputs: models are robust if their outputs remain consistent for clean and corrupted scenes (Eq.~\ref{equ:lipschitz}).
+A natural question is whether this metric remains valid when corruptions introduce moving objects, such as rain or snow.
+To test this, we separate the contributions of background and corruption pixels by excluding pixels of objects like rain drops from the score calculation.
+Object pixels are detected via the value difference $d$ between clean and corrupted images, and excluded if $(1-d)$ exceeds a threshold.
+Threshold 0 excludes none (the vanilla $R^\text{Rain}_\text{EPE}$), while threshold 100 excludes all. \Cref{fig:rain_plot} shows the robustness score if rain is excluded from the calculation, along with bars indicating the amount [\%] of excluded pixels.
+Remarkably, the robustness score changes by at most $5\%$ even when all rain pixels (about $90\%$ of the image) are discarded.
+High scores for rain or snow (\emph{cf.\ }App.~\ref{app:corruption_robustness_snow}) thus result mainly from mispredictions in the \emph{periphery} of altered pixels, not from motion predictions on altered pixels.
+As scene-wide effects dominate, our stability-based robustness yields consistent rankings suited for broad robustness evaluations.